 |“As he approached the camp and saw the calf and the dancing, Moses was angry.
-He threw down the tablets that were in his hand, shattering them at the foot of the mountain.”
+He threw down the tablets in his hand, shattering them at the foot of the mountain.”
 (Ex.
 32:19)|

 The question becomes stronger when we note the exceptional nature of these unique luchot.
-They were “the handiwork of God, and the writing was the writing of God, engraved on the Tablets” (Ex.
+They were “the handiwork of God, and the writing was the writing of God, engraved on the tablets” (Ex.
 32:16).
 The second luchot did not possess this extraordinary level of sanctity.
 When God desired that a second set of tablets be prepared, He commanded Moses, “Carve out two tablets for yourself” (Ex.
 34:1), emphasizing that these tablets were to be man-made.
 Furthermore, unlike the engraved writing of the first luchot, God said, “I will write the words on the tablets” (ibid).
 The letters were written, not engraved, on the second tablets, like ink on paper.
 Why were the second luchot made differently?

 The two sets of luchot correspond to two different paths to serve God.

-As the Jewish people stood at Mount Sinai, prepared to accept the Torah, God planted in their souls a readiness to fulfill His will.
+As the Jewish people stood at Mount Sinai, and prepared themselves to accept the Torah, God planted in their souls a readiness to fulfill His will.
 This preparation was similar to the natural inclination of moral individuals to perform acts of kindness.

-After the Jewish people left their elevated state, they required a new path of Divine service.
+After the Jewish people had abandoned their elevated state, they required a new path of Divine service.
 But as long as the covenant of the first luchot existed, no other covenant could take its place.
 Moses realized that they would not be able to return to that lofty state until the end of days.
 The first luchot needed to be destroyed so that a new covenant could be made.